 Of fake nails and facials!
 I refer here to a recently opened pup boutique.
 And wuff!
 Says the pooch.
 He knows what I’m talking about.
 After all, he is no wagging stranger to grooming, thanks to places such as the Harrods Pet Spa, Spa Paws Hotel and now the Pawfection Pet Boutique.
-Started by Michelle Inch, the place offers matching manicures for dog and owner besides facials, paw relaxation and fur styling and dying, with people paying up to $160 a time for their pets to enjoy luxury treatments.
+Started by Michelle Inch, the place offers matching manicures for dogs and owners besides facials, paw relaxation, and fur styling and dying, with people paying up to $160 a time for their pets to enjoy luxury treatments.

 [Vai – Dailymail]